This article provides an overview of divorce investigation and infidelity investigation terminology, reports, resources

 Before beginning your divorce investigation, please note that divorce law is different in each state.
 In addition to conducting investigations related to the dissolution of marriage or searching for divorce records, private investigators may engage in financial investigations to determine the assets owned by either spouse.
 Private detectives use a variety of Spy Gear to conduct covert surveillance to capture spouse’s activities.

-If you’re a private detective who needs to locate records related to a marriage or the dissolution of one, conduct and only Search for Marriage & Divorce Records.
-If you or your client wishes to file the necessary paperwork themselves, visit our Divorce Forms section and get all of the forms necessary to get a divorce or annulment for each state.<
+If you’re a private detective who needs to locate records related to a marriage or the dissolution of one, run an online Marriage Record search at BeenVerified.
+If you or your client wishes to file the necessary paperwork themselves, visit our Divorce Forms section and get all of the forms necessary to get a divorce or annulment for each state.

 If you’re looking for more information, resources or the latest news, check out Divorce Magazine.
 The mag provides individuals and families who are going through the transition of separation and divorce with information, support, and guidance.